iamrudi/AgentDash/documentation/ARCHITECTURE.md

 **Stability Testing:** All mounted domain routers have cross-tenant protection validated by 18 auth middleware tests

+> **Note:** CRM routes and integrations are mounted and production-safe, but CRM is not yet a required dependency for core agency workflows.
+The platform operates fully without CRM enabled.

 ### Security Guarantees

 All extracted domain routers maintain: